 - (a) Each of the Seller and the Accor Guarantor is a corporation duly organized and validly existing under the Laws of the jurisdiction of its incorporation and the Seller and the Accor Guarantor each have full corporate power and authority to own, lease, manage or operate the properties, rights and assets now owned, leased, managed or operated by the Seller, and to carry on the Business as it has been and is currently conducted.
-The Seller and the Accor Guarantor each has all necessary power and authority to enter into this Agreement and the other Transaction Documents to which it is a party, to carry out its obligations hereunder and thereunder and to consummate the transactions contemplated hereby and thereby.
-The execution and delivery by each of the Accor Guarantor and the Seller of this Agreement and the other Transaction Documents to which it is or will become a party, the performance by it of its obligations hereunder and the consummation by it of the transactions contemplated hereby and thereby have been duly authorized by all requisite action on the part of and the Accor Guarantor or the Seller, as the case may be.
+The Seller and the Accor Guarantor each has all necessary power and authority to enter into this Agreement and the other Transaction Documents to which it is a party, to carry out its obligations hereunder and the reunder and to consummate the transactions contemplated hereby and thereby.
+The execution and delivery by each of the Accor Guarantor and the Seller of this Agreement and the consummation by it of the transactions contemplated hereby and thereby have been duly authorized by all requisite action on the part of and the Accor Guarantor or the Seller, as the case may be.
 This Agreement has been, and upon their execution the other Transaction Documents to which the Accor Guarantor or the Seller is a party shall have been, duly executed and delivered by and the Accor Guarantor or the Seller, as the case may be, and (assuming due authorization, execution and delivery by the other parties hereto and thereto) this Agreement constitutes, and upon their execution the other Transaction Documents to which and the Accor Guarantor or the Seller is a party shall constitute, its legal, valid and binding obligations, enforceable against it in accordance with their respective terms. - (b) Each of the Seller and the Accor Guarantor is duly licensed or qualified to do business and is in good standing in each jurisdiction in which the properties owned or leased by it or the operation of its business makes such licensing or qualification necessary.